30 September 2022

 1. Legal structure and ownership

-Buzzacott LLP (“Buzzacott” or “the Firm”) is a limited liability partnership incorporated in Great Britain and is owned by its members.
-As at 30 September 2017 there were 25 individuals who were members (who are referred to as ‘Equity Partners’).
-The Firm operates from a single office based in London.
+Buzzacott LLP is a limited liability partnership registered in England and Wales and is owned by its members.
+As at 30 September 2022, there were 28 individuals who were members.
+The Firm operates from a single office in London.

 There is no common control, ownership or strategy across the PrimeGlobal member firms, and PrimeGlobal is not aimed at cost or profit sharing across its members.
-Therefore, PrimeGlobal is not a ‘network’ as defined in the Statutory Auditors (Transparency) Instrument 2008.
+Therefore, PrimeGlobal is not a ‘network’ as defined in the transparency regulations.

 3. Governance structure